leonardogirlanda-unifi2026/batra-italy-mismatch/README.md

 ### 3️) Recovery of Full Sequences

+03_fetch_full_sequences.sh

 Accession numbers were extracted and re-downloaded to obtain full mitochondrial sequences containing primer binding sites.

 Output:

 batra_full_sequences.fasta

-### 4️) Manual Curation and Primer Validation
+### Manual Curation and Primer Validation in Geneious Prime

 Sequences were:

--Checked in Geneious
+-uploaded and checked in Geneious Prime

--Tested for primer binding (≤4 mismatches allowed)
+-Tested for primer binding (using: "test with saved primers", ≤4 mismatches allowed)

 -Aligned using MAFFT

 -Trimmed to include amplicon + primer binding regions

-Outlier sequences (very old, inconsistent mismatch patterns) were manually removed.
+Outlier sequences ( inconsistent mismatch patterns with all the other variants of a species) were manually removed.

 Final curated dataset: